Installing dependencies#

 We assume that you have a compiler already installed.
 The same goes for a suitable Python installation.
 You will also need CMake in version 3.20.0 or above.
 Most likely, you system will already have a version of CMake installed; however, you may have to load a module to get a new enough version.

-If you do not have CMake in a new enough version available, you may also install it manually as follows.
+If you do not have CMake in a new enough version available, you may also install it manually into your folder as follows.
+(NOTE: you will need to adjust the x86_64 on ARM machines; as e.g. using NVIDIA Grace or Vera)

 The following libraries need to be installed for all SeisSol CPU and GPU builds.
 To get a working CPU build, installing all libraries described here is enough.
 However, installing a GEMM generator and a graph partitioner is still recommended for better performance and better load balancing, respectively.